-This part of the research process was rather difficult to accomplish.
+Unfortunately, this part of the research process was rather difficult to accomplish.
 Things move at much slower pace in Brazil than I am used to as an American.
-Even after living here for a year and a half, I was unable to get contact information of the leaders for several weeks.
-This then meant I was trying to schedule interviews during the first few weeks of the World Cup, being in Brazil.
-Because soccer is vitally important to the Brazilian identity, people simply weren’t available or willing to do interviews.
+Even after living here for a year and a half, several weeks passed before I was unable to get contact information for the leaders.
+Consequently, this meant I was trying to schedule interviews during the first few weeks of the World Cup, which was being held in Brazil.
+Because soccer is vitally important to the Brazilian identity, people simply were not available or willing to do interviews.
 Many of those contacted responded with some variation of, “Your project sounds interesting and I would love to be a part of it.
 However, I am only available after the World Cup.”
-Unfortunately, the timeline for my research did not allow for that, and I had to make adjustments.
+Sadly, the timeline for my research did not allow for that, and I had to make adjustments.

-One adjustment I am making is to interview not only community leaders but also two NGO leaders who work closely with favelas leaders across the city.
-They are contacts of CatComm’s, who have a reputation of listening to favela communities and working alongside them.
+An adjustment I am making is to interview not only community leaders but also two NGO leaders who work closely with favela leaders across the city.
+They are contacts of CatComm’s, who have a reputation for listening to favela communities and working alongside them.
 I looked to them for what research method literature calls “expert interviews”.
-These gave me another perspective to
+These gave me another perspective to draw from.

 Research Process

-The original methodology started intended to start with the interviews to gain insight into the largest areas of needed and desired knowledge.
-Following this knowledge the study would have turned to the literature to compare common practices in community organizing literature and what is taught in other community organizing courses.
+I originally intended to start by interviewing the community leaders, in hopes of gaining insight into what they feel is most needed in the favelas, and what the leaders want to learn more about.
+Once these were known, the study would have turned to the current community organizing literature, to compare common practices, with what is taught in other courses.

 However, with the difficulties in obtaining interviews, I had to change the order of my research process.
-Instead I moved forward with the literature research before the interviews and created a basic course structures.
-With this course structure in hand I conducted the interviews, getting the community leaders and NGO leaders perspectives on the usefulness and applicability of the basic contents.
+Instead I moved forward with the literature research before the interviews and created a basic course structure.
+With the course structure in hand I conducted the interviews, getting the community leaders’ and NGO leaders’ perspectives on the usefulness and applicability of the basic contents.

 Validity